We’re really looking forward to welcoming you back to Beamish!

 We’re very excited to welcome our visitors back to enjoy our open air museum.
 During your visit, please ask our staff and volunteers if you have any queries, they’ll be very happy to help.

 Your booking information will include a map of the museum site which will include the location of facilities such as lunch room and toilets.
+You may wish to print a copy of this off prior to arrival.

 - Please follow the signs and information around the museum.